Jonathan-Rosewood/SEScripts/utility/README.md

    Also, the recent autopilot API changes to the remote control block kind of makes the custom autopilot moot.
 Though I did experiment with the RC-based autopilot, I opted to stick with the custom autopilot since most of my ships are drones (you cannot engage autopilot while controlling the drone).

- * solargyrocontroller &mdash; Now-defunct module for keeping your solar panels always pointed at the sun.
-There's no reliable way of reading a solar panel's maximum potential power output anyway.
+ * solargyrocontroller &mdash; Now-defunct module for keeping your solar panels always pointed at the sun by rotating the whole ship.
+There's no reliable way of reading a solar panel's maximum potential power output anymore.
 (Sorry, I don't believe in parsing DetailInfo.)

  * solarrotorcontroller &mdash; Now-defunct module for keeping solar panels mounted on a rotor pointed at the sun.